Why is it essential to understand mind traps?

 Understanding these traps is not merely a philosophical exercise – it is a practical necessity in a world saturated with information, misinformation, and psychological influence.

-This is especially true for those who, with good intentions, step into social and political life.
+This is especially true for those who, with good intentions, step into social, political, or institutional life.
 Without tools for critical thinking, they are easily led astray:

 - From within, as cognitive biases cloud their judgement.